 For intra-band con-current NR V2X operation, the minimum output power is defined per carrier and the requirement for NR uplink is specified in clause 6.3.1 and the requirement for NR sidelink is specified in clause 6.3E.1, respectively.

+6.3E.1F Minimum output power for Sidelink Unlicensed

+The requirements for minimum output power in clause 6.3.1 apply.

 6.3E.2 Transmit OFF power for V2X

 6.3E.2.1 General